Tasheka/Telegram_Bot-Budgetbot/README.md

 # Project Name
 Ruby Capstone: Telegram Bot - Budgetbot

-This project is a bot created  usinng telegram that takes a users incomes and expenses, and calculates the total income, total expenses and the remaining amount the user will have once he/she has paid his//her expenses.
+This project is a bot created  using telegram that takes a users incomes and expenses, and calculates the total income, total expenses and the remaining amount the user will have once he/she has paid his//her expenses.
 The bot also gives random financial tips and tricks when requested.

 ![screenshot](assets/screenshot_tip.png)
 ![screenshot](assets/screenshot_budget.png)